jwwhitsitt/jwwhitsitt.github.io/_pages/hire-me.md

 author_profile: true
 ---

-Need to explain what you do without confusing or boring people?

-That’s where I come in.
+Clear writing for businesses that deal with complex ideas.

-I help small businesses turn complicated ideas into clear, readable content that makes sense to real humans.
-Especially when technology is involved.
+I help small businesses explain what they do in plain English, especially when technology is involved.

-If your product or service is solid but your messaging feels fuzzy, I help clean that up.
+If your service is solid but your messaging feels confusing, I help fix that.

-## What I help with
+## What I do

-I work best on projects where clarity matters more than hype, including:

-- Website copy that explains what you do and why it matters
+- Website copy that explains your product or service clearly
-- Blog posts and articles that educate without talking down
+- Articles and blog posts that educate without talking down
-- Technical or process-heavy content written in plain English
+- Technical or process-heavy content written for non-technical readers
-- Email content that sounds human, not automated

-You don’t need perfect direction.
-You just need to know what you’re trying to communicate.

-We’ll figure out the rest together.

-## How I work

-I keep things straightforward:

-- I ask good questions up front
-- I write clearly and revise thoughtfully
-- I deliver on time

-No buzzwords.
-No filler.
-No pretending to be something you’re not.

-## Is this a fit?
+## Who this is for

-We’ll probably work well together if:
+You’ll get the most value working with me if:
 - Your business involves technology, systems, or processes
+- You want clarity without hype or buzzwords
-- You care about accuracy but want content people will actually read
+- You care about accuracy and trust
-- You want a collaborator, not just a word processor

-If that sounds right, let’s talk.

-## Get in touch

-Email is the best place to start:
+## Let’s talk

-**contact@jeffwhitsitt.com**
+Email me at **contact@jeffwhitsitt.com**

-You can also leave a voicemail or send a text at:

-**260-222-8509**
+Or text or call **260-222-8509**

-I’ll respond as quickly as I can.
+If it’s a good fit, we’ll figure out next steps.